paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 mySet.ForEach((s) => {return s!="Exit";});
 ```
 #### StringSet
-Strings as a set have many usages. `Quotes` is an implementation of `StringSet`.
+Strings as a set have many usages. `Quotes` implementats `StringSet`.

 ### AudioClips
-Playing one from a selection of audio clips have been a well-used proof of concept for `ScriptableObject`.
-Because custom assets, sets and some other toys from this package make the implementation even simpler, I am displaying the source here.
+Playing one audio clip from a list has been a well-used proof of concept for `ScriptableObject`.
+Because custom assets, sets and some other toys from this package simplify everything, I am displaying the source here.

 ```C#
   [CreateAssetMenu(menuName = "Custom Assets/Sound Clips", fileName = "Clips")]